How To Wash Bo Out Of Clothes | Stain-Busting Secrets

 2. Use Specialized Detergents Or Boosters

 You can also add laundry boosters like borax or oxygen-based bleach (safe for colors) during the wash cycle to enhance cleaning power without harsh chemicals.
+Research on textile malodour development and laundering also shows that odor build-up is influenced by fabric type, retained residues, and how clothing is washed and dried.

 3. Choose The Right Water Temperature